mthnguyener/pyproject_starter/README.md

 ### Setting Up New Project
 1. From current project root directory, run:
-    - `make create-project`
+    - `make new-project`
-      - `Enter the old project name: pyproject_starter`
-      - `Enter the new project name: new_project`
+      - `Enter the new project name: <project_name>`
-1. Current project directories and files are created in the new project directory
+2. Current project directories and files are created in the new project directory
     - `new_project/`
-1. The new project is created 1-level up from the current project root directory
+3. The new project is created 1-level up from the current project root directory
     - if current project directory is `projects/pyproject_starter` then the new project is created at `projects/new_project`
-1. To add to git:
+4. To add to git:
    - `git init`
    - `git add <new_project_files_and_directories>`
    - `git commit -m "first commit or any comments"`